-As well as all that, throw in a wide choice of fantastic, quality food stalls, a fully-licensed and widely-stocked bar, plus a Big Raffle and Tombola with prizes so enviable you’d be mad to miss it: past winners have enjoyed tickets to Wimbledon and West End productions, lavish beauty treatments, fine dining and signed items from the likes of Terry Pratchett and Guy Richie.
-Over the last four years or so the fete has raised tens of thousands of pounds for local, national and international charities like Dorset Air Ambulance, local hospices, Marie Curie, Save the Children and many more.
+Throw in a wide choice of fantastic, quality food stalls (both meat and veggie), a fully-licensed and widely-stocked bar, plus a Big Prize Raffle with prizes so enviable you’d be mad to miss it: past winners have enjoyed tickets to Wimbledon and West End productions, well-known music festivals, lavish beauty treatments, fine dining and signed items from the likes of Terry Pratchett and Guy Richie.
+Over its time the fete has raised tens of thousands of pounds for local, national and international charities like Dorset Air Ambulance, local hospices, Marie Curie, Save the Children and many more.

 Come and visit what is now widely regarded as Britain’s craziest and most original fete, in the heart of the West Country, where the juiciest strawberries grow, beautifully accompanied by Chettle’s very own dairy cream and all washed down with a pint of Dorset’s finest cider or ale (or a cup of tea, possibly…).

 Every year we are bowled over by your generosity in donating wonderful prizes, cakes, clothes, plants and bric-a-brac to raise decent money for our causes.
 Please help us further by getting in touch in advance to firstname.lastname@example.org and letting us know what you will be bringing and when.
 Needless to say it must be QUALITY (ie – please do not use us to offload your unsellable junk!).

 Our BIG PRIZE RAFFLE is famous for it’s second-to-none prizes like delicious nights out (in or near Dorset and London), extreme desirables like cases of fine wine or bubbly, tickets to hot events or vouchers for shops or treatments.
 If you or your workplace are able to offer these kind prizes we’d love you forever.